 3) Potential Buyers Being Afraid of Solar Panels

-This one is already giving a clue with regards to the right marketing you will have to do when it comes to houses with solar panels.
+This one already gives a clue regarding the right marketing you will have to do for houses with solar panels.

 Why is that?